G-vans/Population-Analytics-Phase-1/README.md

-# Property_Analytics
+# Population_Analytics

 ##### By Jevan Otieno
-### A dashboard that showcases real estate data analytics, historical data and a 360 view of the opaque real estate market.
+### A dashboard that showcases population data analytics, historical data and a 360 view of the population growth in the region.

 ## Table of Content